val-town/vt/README.md

-  push                                            - Push local changes to a val town project status                                          - Show the working tree status branch                                          - List all project branches watch                                           - Watch for changes and automatically sync with Val Town checkout  [existingBranchName]                  - Check out a different branch create    <projectName> [targetDir]             - Create a new Val Town project
+  push                                            - Push local changes to a val town project status                                          - Show the working tree status branch                                          - List all project branches browse                                          - Open a project in a web browser watch                                           - Watch for changes and automatically sync with Val Town checkout  [existingBranchName]                  - Check out a different branch create    <projectName> [targetDir]             - Create a new Val Town project